-Her paintings consist of several layers of acrylic paint on a collaged base.
-She begins by drawing the composition onto board before collaging the whole surface with tissue paper.
-The drawn composition is important to her; when it begins to disappear beneath the layers of tissue, she re-draws it.
-She then paints in acrylics onto the collage base, focusing on the original drawing but also incorporating many of the shapes which originate from the tissue layer.
-Her aim is a synthesis between the drawing and the more abstract collage, with the painted layer bringing the two together.
+The paintings consist of several layers of acrylic paint on a collaged base.
+I begin by drawing the composition onto board before collaging the whole surface with tissue paper.
+The drawn composition is important to me; when it begins to disappear beneath the layers of tissue, I re-draw it.
+I then paint in acrylics onto that collage base, focusing on the original drawing but also incorporating many of the shapes that originate from the tissue layer.
+My aim is a synthesis between the drawing and the more abstract collage, with the painted layer bringing the two together.

 Last spring, my painting ‘Ivinghoe Beacon from Steps Hill’ was judged Overall Winner in the Swire Ridgeway Arts Prize.
 This annual exhibition is coordinated by The Friends of the Ridgeway, a voluntary organisation that seeks to preserve and celebrate the Ridgeway National Trail.

 In the autumn of 2019, my painting ‘Pulpit Wood’ won second prize in ‘The People’s Landscape’ exhibition at Claydon House.
 The exhibition was organized by The Courtyard Art Studio in conjunction with The National Trust.